praveen8848/springboot-crud-rest-api-demo/README.md

 - Create a new department
 - Get all departments
-- Get a department by ID
-- Get a department by name
 - Update an existing department
 - Delete a department
 - Validation with Hibernate Validator